 The Prowl begins 2 hours and 10 minutes before kick-off!
 Worried about missing it?
 No worries — fireworks will begin 5 minutes prior!

-For more on game day, tailgating, parking and stadium information, click here.
+For more information on game day, tailgating, parking and stadium information, visit the USA Jaguars website.

 Make the most of your weekend—come a day early or stay an extra night; Mobile has so much to see and explore.